Caridea

-The Caridea, commonly known as caridean shrimp or true shrimp, are an infraorder of shrimp within the order Decapoda.
+The Caridea, commonly known as caridean shrimp or true shrimp, from Ancient Greek καρίς, καρίδος (karís, karídos, "shrimp"), are an infraorder of shrimp within the order Decapoda.
 This infraorder contains all species of true shrimp.
 They are found widely around the world in both fresh and salt water.
 Many other animals with similar names – such as the mud shrimp of Axiidea and the boxer shrimp of Stenopodidea – are not true shrimp, but many have evolved features similar to true shrimp.

 Biology

 Carideans are found in every kind of aquatic habitat, with the majority of species being marine.
 Around a quarter of the described species are found in fresh water, however, including almost all the members of the species-rich family Atyidae and the Palaemonidae subfamily Palaemoninae.
 They include several commercially important species, such as Macrobrachium rosenbergii, and are found on every continent except Antarctica.
 The marine species are found at depths to 5000 m, and from the tropics to the polar regions.